-- Instruct the driver to drive away from the power line if this can be done safely.
+- Instruct the driver to drive away from the power line if they can do so safely.
 Have them drive at least 30 feet away from a distribution line or 100 feet from a transmission line before exiting the vehicle.

-- If the vehicle cannot be safely moved and there is no imminent danger, instruct vehicle occupants to stay put until utility crews give the all clear.
-Occupants will be safest from electric shock inside the vehicle.
+- If the vehicle cannot be safely moved and there is no imminent danger, instruct vehicle occupants to stay put until utility crews give the all-clear.
+Occupants will be safest from electrical shock inside the vehicle.